Conversational Voice, Video, and SMS AI for Developers

 Yes.
 SignalWire is deployed across multiple public clouds in data centers in every corner of the planet.

-Unlike every other voice AI platform, SignalWire does not rely on a third party telecom platform (like Twilio or Nexmo) to supply the telecom interfaces.
+Unlike every other voice AI platform, SignalWire does not rely on third party telephony or WebRTC platforms (like Twilio and LiveKit) to supply those interfaces.

-All this means fewer network hops, less infrastructure to scale, far less latency, and much faster time to value for the most sophisticated conversational agents.
+All this means more natural conversations, less infrastructure to scale, and significantly faster time to value for sophisticated conversational agents.

-With SignalWire, web developers can build, deploy, and scale a whole new call center paradigm from scratch, build teams of “single page agents” that interface with your CRM and e-commerce back end without servers, and anything in between.
+With SignalWire, web developers can build, deploy, and scale an AI-first contact center from scratch, build teams of “single page agents” that interface with your CRM and e-commerce back end without servers, or anything in between.